udaysankar01/xfeatSLAM/README.md

 ### DBoW2, Sophus and g2o (included in _thirdparty_ folder)

 The project use modified versions of the [DBoW2](https://github.com/dorian3d/DBoW2) library to perform place recognition, [Sophus](https://github.com/strasdat/Sophus) for Lie groups, and [g2o](https://github.com/RainerKuemmerle/g2o) library to perform non-linear optimizations.
-Both modified libraries (which are BSD) are included in the _thirdparty_ folder.
+All three modified libraries (which are BSD) are included in the _thirdparty_ folder.

 ## Getting Started